kaspiotr/WDI-intro-to-CS/README.md

 - [Zad1_kol1grA_20151103](https://github.com/kaspiotr/WDI-intro-to-CS/tree/master/Ex1_coll1grA_20151103 "Ex1_coll1grA_20151103git ") **[other]** Program checks if there exist a system number of base between 2 and 16 that given number written in it has all digits that are prime numbers
 - [Zad2_kol1grA_20151103](https://github.com/kaspiotr/WDI-intro-to-CS/tree/master/Ex2_coll1grA_20151103 "Ex2_coll1grA_20151103") **[1D arrays]** Program initialize an array with random odd numbers from range 1 to 99 and returns the difference between two arithmetic sequences found in an array that fulfil certain condition
 - [Zad2_kol2_20160205](https://github.com/kaspiotr/WDI-intro-to-CS/tree/master/Ex2_coll2_20160205 "Ex2_coll2_20160205") **[recursive]** **[1D array]**
+- [Zad3_kol2_20160205](https://github.com/kaspiotr/WDI-intro-to-CS/tree/master/Ex3_coll2_20160205 "Ex3_coll2_20160205") **[linked list]** Divides a given linked list of Points into 4 separate linked list taking into account the quarter of coordinate system in which is a particular Point located
 - [Zad2_kol2grB_20161213](https://github.com/kaspiotr/WDI-intro-to-CS/tree/master/Ex2_coll2grB_20161213 "Ex2_coll2grB_20161213") **[2D arrays]** Returns position of 2 towers that check the greatest sum of field values that you can get from a given 2D array
 - [Zad2_kol2grB_20161214](https://github.com/kaspiotr/WDI-intro-to-CS/tree/master/Ex2_coll2grB_20161214 "Ex2_coll2grB_20161214") **[2D arrays]** Returns columns where are located 2 towers that check the greatest sum of field values that you can get from a given 2D array
 - [Zad1_kolPop_20170203](https://github.com/kaspiotr/WDI-intro-to-CS/tree/master/Ex1_collRep_20170203 "Ex1_collRep_20170203") **[2D array]** Finds longest arythmetic sequence which is located in a row or a column of a given 2D array of integers and returns its length